devjwsong/labyrinth-simulator-kani/README.md

 The users can have an experience on their terminal that is almost identical to actual gameplay.
 Note that however, this is a research-purpose project so it cannot replace the complete in-person user experience.

 For the details on the game rules of Labyrinth, you can refer to [the game book](https://www.riverhorsegames.com/products/rh_lab_005).

-Although this repository includes the player character data, the summarized game rules, and the metadata of each game scene, it does not cover all details and contents of the tutorial book.
+*Although this repo has the manually summarized game rules, it does not have any character or scene data.
+(This cannot be shared due to copyright.)
+However, we generated a few sample scenes and players for research purposes by manually parsing the game book.
+If you want to start with the initialized scenes and player characters, contact the author.*

 <br/>